-Charleston and North Charleston are ranked among the top five most prosperous cities in the United States according to a recent study by California-based online apartment service RentCafe (rentcafe.com).
+Charleston and North Charleston are among the top five most prosperous cities in the United States according to a recent study by California-based online apartment service RentCafe (rentcafe.com).
 The study evaluated cities with at least 100,000 occupants and used six prosperity indicators between 2000 and 2016 to rank them.
-These economic factors included changes in population, median household income, home values, higher education degree, poverty rate and unemployment over the time period.
+These economic factors included changes in population, median household income, home values, higher education degree, poverty rate, and unemployment over the time period.
 Charleston ranked at No. 3, just after Odessa, Texas (No. 1) and Washington D.C.
 (No. 2).
 Charleston is one of 11 cities evaluated of the 303 municipalities that showed growth and improvement in all six economic factors.

 Boeing’s presence in the Lowcountry is a key factor in placing Charleston at the No. 3 spot.
 North Charleston also benefited greatly from the presence of the aerospace giant, located in North Charleston next to the Charleston International Airport.
-The No. 5 ranking for North Charleston reflects the large increase in the population of 34 percent, and home values by 59 percent.
-The area also saw an increase of 53 percent for those residents who attained a higher education.
+The No. 5 ranking for North Charleston reflects the large increase in the population of 34 percent and home values by 59 percent.
+The area also saw an increase of 53 percent for those residents who attained higher education.
 The city of Fontana, California, just east of Los Angeles, was ranked just ahead of North Charleston.

 A 2015 study by the Charleston Metro Chamber of Commerce in 2015 shows that tenant firms in the aviation industry cluster in North Charleston doubled over four years, with a resultant 40 percent increase in Gross Metropolitan product for the area.
 The area includes the international airport, the Boeing complex, the U.S. Air Force base, and the Charleston County Aviation Authority.

-Carolina Services Inc., (CSI) is Charleston’s premier commercial space planning and improvement company.
+When it’s time to build, renovate, or upfit a commercial space, call Carolina Services Inc. We are Charleston’s premier commercial space planning and improvement company.
 Contact CSI to see how we can help design, manage and implement innovative and cost-effective solutions for your commercial space.